Dogs are Unavoidable but You Can Coexist Peacefully!

 6. How long does it take to overcome cynophobia?

 Most of our clients see a definable improvement within a single session at Creature Courage.
-When the correct neuroscience is applied the brain can change very quickly.
-Even if a client would like an additional top up session rarely does treatment go beyond 2 or three sessions.
+When the correct neuroscience is applied, the brain can change very quickly.
+Even if a client would like an additional top-up session, rarely does treatment go beyond two or three sessions.

 7. What should I do if I encounter a stray dog?